 A mental health counselor is a counselor whose education is geared specifically toward clinical assessment, treatment, and psychotherapy.
 Mental health counselors get trained specifically in mental illness, psychotherapy, and clinical intervention services.
 A licensed mental health counselor is required to complete a master's program, internship, and 3,000 hours of supervised clinical experience.
 Once licensed, a mental health counselor is permitted to work privately and within clinical facilities.

 Licensed Marriage and Family Therapist (LMFT)

 Marriage and family therapists focus on relationship, marital, and family problems related to mental health.
 Marriage and family therapists work with couples, parents, children, siblings, etc. They specialize in the family dynamic, along with interpersonal issues and relationships.
 The training of a marriage and family therapist is much like that of a mental health counselor or licensed professional counselor, requiring a master's level education in mental health and clinical supervision hours, followed by a clinical exam.

 Clinical Psychologist (Ph.D. or PsyD)

 Psychiatrists are mental health professionals who primarily focus on the medical treatment of people with psychiatric disorders.
-Psychiatrists focus on medication management services by prescribing appropriate medication based on each patient's individual needs.
+Psychiatrists focus specifically on medication management services by prescribing appropriate medicine based on each patient's individual needs.
 Psychiatrists typically meet with their patients on a monthly basis, and most do not offer psychotherapeutic or counseling services.
-Since their primary focus is on medication management, they often work closely with counseling professionals to track progress and coordinate care.
+Since their primary focus is on medication management, they often work closely with counseling professionals to track patient progress and coordinate care.